-You can create a shutdown script that runs a Experience Analytics program that is
+You can create a shutdown script that runs a Tealeaf program that is called

-When you shut down the Experience Analytics CX server, it is important to ensure all Experience Analytics services were stopped before the server shuts down.
+When you shut down the Tealeaf CX server, it is important to ensure all Tealeaf services were stopped before the server shuts down.
 If services are not stopped in time, the Canister can be corrupted and lose all stored data.
 Creating a shutdown script prevents this problem.

 - Open the Microsoft Management Console (MMC) by selecting Start > Run and typing mmc in the Open field.